WebOfTrustInfo/rwot7-toronto/draft-documents/peer-to-peer-degrees-of-trust.md

 maximum trust that an attacker can have with a single bad node, divided by the maximum combined trust that can be accumulated by an attacker with an unlimited number of puppet nodes.
-A metric where puppet nodes have no effect has a Sybil resistance degree of one.
-A metric where puppet nodes can increase the combined trust score of an attacker has a Sybil resistance degree less than one.
-And a metric where puppet nodes can increase the combined trust score of an attacker without bound has a Sybil resistance degree of zero (i.e. is not Sybil resistant).
+A metric where puppet nodes have no effect has a Sybil-resistance degree of one; a metric where puppet nodes can increase the combined trust score of an attacker has a Sybil-resistance degree less than one; and a metric where puppet nodes can increase the combined trust score of an attacker without bound has a Sybil-resistance degree of zero (i.e. is not Sybil resistant).

 Inclusion Status
 ----------------

 Here we want to introduce the concept of *inclusion status*.
-We envision that in many applications that use webs of trust, there will be a need to determine whether some identity is *included* in a set of valid identities.
+We envision that many applications that use webs of trust will need to determine whether some identity is *included* in a set of valid identities.
 This inclusion status is subjective, just like the trust degree; the set of included identities will vary based on the source identity.

-We define an *inclusion function* to be a function which takes as input a *trust degree* and an *identity cost* and returns a boolean (true or false).
+We define an *inclusion function* to be a function that takes as input a *trust degree* and an *identity cost* and returns a boolean (true or false).
 This trust degree and identity cost should pertain to a target identity in a web of trust, and the returned value should indicate